bradrf/s3tail/README.rst

 directory, in an ``.s3tailcache`` subdirectory, where the file names are the S3 keys hashed with SHA-256.

-Check out :doc:`usage` for more details and examples (like how to leverage GoAccess to generate beautiful traffic reports!).
+Check out `Usage <usage.html>`_ for more details and examples (like how to leverage GoAccess to generate beautiful traffic reports!).

 Credits